- About KBA

 The Kansas Bar Association’s Director of Governmental Affairs (DGA) performs two equally important functions for members of the Association: (1) ADVOCATE and (2) INFORMATION PROVIDER.

-1. As an ADVOCATE, the Director of Governmental Affairs presents to any official body or entity all positions adopted by the Kansas Bar Association on legislative or administrative matters.
+The Director of Governmental Affairs presents to any official body or entity all positions adopted by the Kansas Bar Association on legislative or administrative matters.
 To this end, the Director of Governmental Affairs has primary responsibility for organizing and directing the lobbying effort of the KBA.

 The DGA lobbies for the passage of all legislative and administrative proposals or positions adopted by the KBA’s Board of Governors.
 These legislative or administrative proposals originate with Association sections and committees and, if adopted by the Board, become part of the Association’s Legislative Agenda.
 The procedural rules governing the adoption of positions by the Association can be found on the legislative page of the KBA website.